Article

 Overview of Payroll Taxes in Georgia

-Employers in Georgia are responsible for federal income tax, federal unemployment tax (FUTA), and FICA taxes (Medicare and Social Security).
-As of January 1, 2024, Georgia has transitioned from its previous progressive tax system to a flat-rate tax system.
-Georgia has no local income taxes and does not require employers to pay a state disability insurance (SDI) tax.
+As of January 1, 2024, Georgia has transitioned from its previous progressive state tax system to a flat-rate tax system.
+However, Georgia has no local income taxes and does not require employers to pay a state disability insurance (SDI) tax.

 Employers must manage two primary types of payroll taxes: state income tax and unemployment insurance (UI).
 UI is also referred to as state unemployment insurance (SUI).
 The Georgia Department of Labor (DOL) oversees SUI, while the Georgia Department of Revenue handles income tax collection.
-Georgia employers are also mandated to report new hires and rehires to the state directory within 10 days.

 Paying unemployment insurance (UI)

-The US Department of Labor runs the Unemployment Insurance (UI) program, which provides temporary payments to eligible residents who have lost their jobs due to circumstances beyond their control.
 Employers in Georgia are responsible for paying for UI on behalf of their employees.
 The Georgia DOL sets annual UI tax rates based on employer experience between 0.04% to 8.1%, with the rate for new employers set at 2.7%.
 The taxable wage limit for UI is $9,500 per employee, per year.
 This equates to a maximum annual tax payment of $769.50 per employee.

 The Georgia Department of Labor's self-service portal streamlines your unemployment insurance reporting and payments.
 For further details on paying your unemployment insurance, visit the Georgia Department of Labor website.

-Withholding personal income tax (PIT) from Georgia Employees
+Withholding personal income tax (PIT) from Georgia employees

-In Georgia, employees are taxed PIT at a rate of 5.49%, starting January 1, 2024 and decreasing annually by 0.1% until 4.99%.
-Georgia employers can use two methods to calculate PIT withholding:
+In Georgia, employees are taxed PIT at a rate of 5.49%, starting January 1, 2024, and decreasing annually by 0.1% until 4.99%.
+The rate is set at 5.29% for 2025 with a personal exemption of $12,000 for individuals and $18,500 for married couples.

-• Method A: Use tax tables in the Employer Tax Guide based on pay period, filing status, and withholding allowances
+- Method A: Use tax tables in the Employer Tax Guide based on pay period, filing status, and withholding allowances

-• Method B: Use the percentage method for exact computations, considering deductions, personal allowances, dependents, and exemptions
+- Method B: Use the percentage method for exact computations, considering deductions, personal allowances, dependents, and exemptions

 Submitting Payroll Taxes in Georgia